DeeZee-glitch/HappyNewYear2026/README.md

 - **Interactive Birthday Cards**: Flip cards with beautiful birthday messages
 - **Confetti Effects**: Click anywhere on the page to trigger colorful confetti!
 - **Personal Birthday Wishes Board**: Write and submit birthday wishes that are stored in your browser's localStorage
-- **Privacy-Focused**: Each user only sees their own wishes - no one else can see your wishes
+- **Shareable Wish Boards**: Click "Share Board" to create a shared room where everyone can see all wishes together!
+- **Real-time Updates**: When using a shared board, see new wishes appear instantly as others submit them
+- **Privacy-Focused**: Personal mode keeps your wishes private, or share a link to see everyone's wishes together
-- **Database Analytics**: Wishes are also saved to Supabase for analytics (but not displayed publicly)
+- **Database Storage**: Wishes are saved to Supabase for shared boards and analytics
 - **Floating Balloons**: Animated balloons that float across the screen
 - **Sound Effects**: Celebratory sounds when clicking or submitting wishes
-- **Multi-shareable Link**: Share your birthday page link with friends and family!

 ## 🚀 Setup Instructions